Deantoni Parks

-Deantoni Parks (born November 2, 1977) is an American new wave/avant-garde/experimental musician.
-He is the co-founder, co-producer and drummer of the New York band KUDU along with artist Sylvia Black, and one half of the writing duo We Are Dark Angels alongside Nicci Kasper, also a member of KUDU.
-Parks was a member of progressive rock band the Mars Volta and (together with Kasper) a member of the alternative rock act Bosnian Rainbows.
+Deantoni Parks (born November 2, 1977) is an American new-wave/avant-garde/experimental musician.
+He is the co-founder, co-producer and drummer of the New York band KUDU along with artist Sylvia Black, and one half of the TV/film-scoring duo We Are Dark Angels alongside Nicci Kasper, also a member of KUDU.
+Parks was a member of progressive rock band The Mars Volta and (together with Kasper) a member of the alternative rock act Bosnian Rainbows.
+Parks is a composer and performer on the André 3000 album New Blue Sun.

-Based in Brooklyn, New York, Parks is a vested partner in a developing audio/visual communications agency.
-In between writing and performances he has been participating as part-time faculty at Stanford Jazz Workshop, Berklee College of Music and NYC's Drummers Collective.
-He is the founder of Technoself School of Philosophy (2020).
+Based in Atlanta, Georgia, Parks is the founder of Tech Art Fair, Technoself Immersive, the record label Humani Machina (via Alpha Pup distributed by Virgin/UMG), and private online school Technoself School of Philosophy (since 2020).
+Parks has participated as faculty for Stanford Jazz Workshop and Berklee College of Music, also performing workshops and clinics at Cooper Union, Georgia Tech, and Virginia Tech.

 Biography

 Deantoni was born and raised in Newnan, Georgia.
 His family's musical preferences leaned towards funk, Southern soul and gospel and with their full support he began playing drums when he was two years old.
 He was put in the national spotlight before the age of five as a result of his practice and performance with the Newnan High School band.
 Xernona Clayton from The Xernona Clayton Show broadcast on WAGA-TV in Atlanta interviewed him for a national broadcast segment that aired in 1982.

 He later explored jazz as a teen with Delbert Felix and chose to enroll at Berklee College of Music, where study with Lenny Nelson and exposure to Photek, Squarepusher, and Hidden Agenda turned his focus to the mechanistic beats of electronic music.